eosswedenorg/thalos-docs/docs/redis/security/index.md

 ## Firewall

-Make sure you setup your firewall rules correctly. only allowing the ip's you trust to access the redis port.
+Make sure you setup your firewall rules correctly.
+Only allowing the IP addresses you trust to access the Redis port.
-This is out of scope of this documentation. consult your operating system or router manuals.
+This is out of scope of this documentation.
+Consult your operating system or router manuals.

 ## Useful links